Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     or

-    `start_time_t:` 10 digit start time of the call in UTC seconds since 1/1/70, also known as Unix time_t.
-UTC milliseconds since 1/1/70 (which is the default in Javascript) are also supported, i.e. a 13 digit start time.
-The start time does not have to be exact since clocks will not be perfectly synchronized.
-We will find the closest match (in combination with **duration_in_seconds**, if provided)
+    `start_time_t:` The start time does not have to be exact since clocks will not be perfectly synchronized.
+We will find the closest match (in combination with **duration_in_seconds**, if provided).
+See **Timestamp Formats** section below for descriptions of supported timestamps.

     Note: If using **start_time_t** to match, instead of **transaction_id**, one or more of the following optional parameters is highly recommended.
 The optional parameters are ignored when using the **transaction_id**: